Dom-888/Second-Milestone-Project/README.md

 All fonts are from [Google Fonts](https://fonts.google.com/).
     - The site's main font is **Roboto**, it was chosen for its clear and straight design.
     - The font of the word to guess is **Patrick Hand**, it was chosen because of its resemblance to handwriting.
-    - The font used in the on-screen keyboard is **Helvetica**, as it is a font commonly used in real keyboards.
+    - The font used in the on-screen keyboard is **Helvetica**, as it is commonly used in real keyboards.

 1.  **Buttons**<br>
 The buttons style is from [Bootstrap](https://getbootstrap.com/).
-    - Large-call-to-action buttons are used in all modals to guide the flow of the game.
+    - Large call-to-action buttons are used in all modals to guide the flow of the game.
     - Each modal button contains a [Font Awesome](https://fontawesome.com/) icon that represents its meaning, this makes site navigation more intuitive and also makes the site's appearance more playful.
     - The on-screen keyboard is designed to look like a real keyboard.
     - The shadow under the buttons narrows when clicking, giving the illusion that the button is pushed down.